 You can do this when you next give blood or by calling 0300 123 23 23

-Keeping this information up to date makes it quicker to contact you if you're potential match.
+Keeping this information up to date makes it quicker to contact if you're a potential match.

-You can also ask for your name to be removed from the BBMR at any time.
+You can also ask to be removed from the registry at any time.

 What happens if I am a match for a patient?

 If you are identified as the best possible match with a patient, we will invite you to come into one of our specialist centres for an explanation of the procedures.

 You will also have a thorough medical examination by a doctor and you will be asked to give your consent for a number of blood tests, to ensure there is no medical reason why you shouldn't donate.

 Read more about what happens if you are a match.